Nammm-1/Project504/technical_reference.md

 - 403 - Forbidden
 - 500 - Internal Server Error

-Logging is configured at DEBUG level to assist with development.
+Logging is configured at DEBUG level to assist with development, with additional security-specific logging for authentication events and user actions.

 ## Development Environment Setup